DDBCproject/DDBC/README.md

 -------

-The project is currently in development and we have the following issues:
+The project is currently in development and we need help with the following issues:

 1 Multi-transaction parsing.